jokdarius/urc/README.md

-# urc
+# URC
-urc (Universal Remote Control) is an application (written for OpenWrt) that allows you to run a arbitrary scripts over TCP
+URC (Universal Remote Control) is an application (written for OpenWrt) that allows you to run a arbitrary scripts over TCP

 # Configuration